chinasatokolo/csWorkshops/README.md

 # Computer Science Workshops
+Workshops for graduate (Master's and PhD) students in computer science and related fields.

-Workshops for women and underrepresented minorities (URMs) in Computer Science and related fields.
+## Workshops for women and underrepresented minorities (URMs)

 • CRA-W Grad Cohort for Women
 https://cra.org/cra-w/grad-cohort-workshop/